fb pixel code

 If you’re a new patient, you’ll likely receive dental X-rays to give your dentist a clear picture of your dental health.

-What issues can dental X-Rays detect?
+What issues can dental X-rays detect?

 For adults, dental X-rays are used to: